SEGVeenstra/flutter_listenable_widget/README.md

 ## Methods overview

-The ListenableWidget has three methods of which two are required.
+The `ListenableWidget` has three methods of which two are required.

 ### create (required)

-Whenever you extend ListenableWidget, you must override `create` to provide the `Widget` with a `ViewModel`.
+Whenever you extend `ListenableWidget`, you must override `create` to provide a `ViewModel`.
 This will only be called once, when the `Widget` is created.

 Often you will use this to create a new instance of the `ViewModel` but it's also possible to provide an already existing `ViewModel`, like when you want to share state between pages.